autopub/autopub/README.md

 ## Environment

 AutoPub is intended for use with continuous integration (CI) systems and currently supports CircleCI.
-Projects used with AutoPub are assumed to be managed via [Poetry][].Support for other CI and build systems is planned and contributions adding such support would be welcome.
+Projects used with AutoPub are assumed to be managed via [Poetry][].
+Support for other CI and build systems is planned and contributions adding such support would be welcome.

 ## Configuration